vxgmichel/aiostream/docs/presentation.rst

 Presentation
 ============

-aiostream_ provides a collection of stream operators that can be combined to create asynchronous pipelines of operations.
+aiostream_ provides a collection of `stream operators <operators.html>`_ that can be combined to create asynchronous pipelines of operations.

 It can be seen as an asynchronous version of itertools_, although some aspects are slightly different.
-Essentially, all the provided operators return a unified interface called a stream.
+Essentially, all the provided operators return a unified interface called a `stream <core.html#stream-base-class>`_.
 A stream is an enhanced asynchronous iterable providing the following features:

   - **Operator pipe-lining** - using pipe symbol ``|``